qj4chen/qj4chen.github.io/_posts/2021-10-31-plotly-intermediate.md

 The first step we need to conduct is to generate resampled data for the plot purpose.
 For resampling, we introduce the `resample` function from `pandas` package.
 For the full documentation of this function, please refer to this [`link`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.resample.html).

-# Add buttons to the plot
+# Add buttons to the plot to produce different k-lines plot

 > In this part, we will introduce how to add buttons to update the layout of the plot,  which is in plain English by clicking one of the buttons you may be able to transform your plot of daily k-lines into a redrawn monthly k-lines.